Bantam Chickens are most suitable for small backyards where space is premium.

 Strictly speaking, there are three types of bantam chicken.

 - There are ‘true’ bantams; these have no large fowl counterpart.
 They are naturally occurring with no input from humanity.
-Breeds: Nankin, Sebright and Rosecomb.
+Breeds: Nankin, Sebright, and Rosecomb.

 - Miniaturized bantams were made from a standard breed of choices such as Rhode Island Red, Cochin, or Orpingtons.

 - Developed bantams – these are small breeds that have been further developed with some help from humanity.
 They have been around for so long that the origins are sketchy at best.
 Such breeds are Belgian, Pekin (Cochin), and Japanese.

 To avoid confusion among folks, the difference between miniaturized and developed is usually ignored, with many people saying there are two types of bantam – but now you know better!